 If you're looking for local ciders, check out Cider Mill's Last Chance Pub.
 Named for the stream that feeds the Ross Orchard in the Clarks Fork River Valley, they serve a full range of ciders and cider blends.
 They've also got a ton of beer options, and the food ranges from small plates to salads and entrees.

 How did a distillery make it onto a list of breweries?
 Well, Asylum doesn't serve beer, but their unique cocktails and small-batch liquor selections are worth the stop.
-Try their $10 tasting flights, or dive in with a martini or a mule.
-If you like it enough, take a bottle home and try your hand at some mixology.
+First, try their $10 tasting flights, or dive in with a martini or a mule.
+Then, if you like it enough, take a bottle home and try your hand at some mixology.

 At the Uberbrew taproom, you can pick your suds.
 Will it be bright and refreshing, smooth and malty, hoppy, or seasonal?
 They've got several Irish Reds and stouts, IPAs, and specialty brews like fruit beers and coffee cream stouts.